Commitment to openness and transparency

 The powers, tasks, and responsibilities of the Board of Directors and Group Management are set out in detail in the Organizational Rules of Sika AG and Sika Group on pages 3 to 11.
 Furthermore, for the tasks and duties of the Board of Directors and Group Management, reference is made to art.
 8.2 and art.
 10 of the Sika Articles of Association.

-The Board of Directors is also the highest governance level relating to climate-related risks and opportunities.
-It is responsible for reviewing and endorsing the implementation of sustainability policies, while the Chair of the Board of Directors oversees climate-related topics by receiving regular updates from Group Management.
-The Chair of the Board of Directors is permanently invited to add climate-related topics to the agenda of the CEO and the Board of Directors.
-The Board of Director’s target is to achieve net-zero greenhouse gas emissions by 2050, validated by the Science Based Target Initiative (SBTi) for Sika’s net-zero targets on May 30, 2024.
+The Board of Directors (BoD) is Sika’s highest governing body and is responsible for the assessment of its risk management.
+Its duties include the annual reassessment of the risk profile at Group level, and it is also the highest governing body for climate-related risks and opportunities.
+For more information on Sika’s Task Force on Climate-related Financial Disclosures (TCFD), please see the “Climate” section on p.56 of the Sustainability Report 2025.
+The BoD, through the Sustainability Committee, is responsible for reviewing and endorsing the implementation of sustainability policies, while the Chair of the Board oversees climate-related topics by receiving regular updates from Group Management.
+The Chair of the Board is a standing guest in the Sustainability Committee and is permanently invited to add climate-related topics to the agenda of the Chief Executive Officer (CEO) and the BoD.
+The Board of Directors is committed to the Science Based Targets initiative (SBTi) to achieve net zero greenhouse gas emissions by 2050.

-Each shareholder can have their/its shares represented at the General Meeting by a third party.
+Each shareholder can have their shares represented at the General Meeting by a third party.
 The Board of Directors shall decide on the recognition of the proxy.
-In addition, shareholders can be represented by the independent proxy to whom any shareholder may give in writing or electronically power of attorney and instructions.
+In addition, shareholders can be represented by the independent proxy to whom any shareholder may give, whether in writing or electronically, power of attorney and instructions.
 Within the discretion provided by law, the Board of Directors may determine requirements for powers of attorney and instructions.
 The Annual General Meeting elects the independent proxy annually for a one-year term until the conclusion of the next Annual General Meeting.
-Re-election is possible.
+Reelection is possible.
 For more detailed information on the participation, representation, and instruction rights of shareholders, reference is made to art.
 3, art.
 4, and art.
 7.3 of the Sika Articles of Association.

 Information on the legal quora can be found in art.
 703 et seq. of the Swiss Code of Obligations (CO); information on what constitutes a quorum under the Sika Articles of Association can be found in art.
 7.3 para.
 4 of the Sika Articles of Association.
-The Sika Articles of Association also define the resolutions for which a qualified majority (at least two-thirds of the votes represented, and an absolute majority of the nominal value of shares represented) is required.
-The invitation modalities and deadlines for the General Meetings match the legal requirements (art.
+The Sika Articles of Association also define the resolutions for which a qualified majority (at least two thirds of the votes represented, and an absolute majority of the nominal value of shares represented) is required.
+The invitation modalities and deadlines for the Annual General Meetings comply with the legal requirements (art.
 699 et seq.
 CO).

 The Sika Articles of Association do not provide for an opting out or opting up in the meaning of art.
 125 and art.
 135 of the Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (FinMIA).
 There are no change of control clauses provided in the Articles of Association.